-References to "U.S. dollars" and "US\$" in this AIF are to U.S. dollars, references to "Canadian dollars" and "C\$" in this AIF are to Canadian dollars, references to "Brazilian real", "R\$" and "BR" are to Brazilian reals and references to "Pounds Sterling" and "£" are to U.K. Pounds Sterling.
-The Company's cash resources are held in Canadian dollars and Brazilian reals.
-The Product is sold throughout the world primarily in U.S. dollars and in Brazil as Brazilian reals.
+References to "U.S. Dollars" and "US\$" in this AIF are to U.S. Dollars, references to "Canadian Dollars" and "C\$" in this AIF are to Canadian Dollars, references to "Brazilian Real", "R\$" and "BR" are to Brazilian Reals and references to "Pounds Sterling" and "£" are to U.K. Pounds Sterling.

+The Company's cash resources are held in Canadian Dollars and Brazilian Reais.
+The Product is sold throughout the world primarily in U.S. Dollars and in Brazil as Brazilian Reais.

-The closing, high, low and average exchange rates for Brazilian real (based on the noon rates) expressed in Canadian dollars for the year ended December 31, 2020, as reported by the Bank of Canada, were as follows:
+The closing, high, low and average exchange rates for Brazilian Real (based on the noon rates) expressed in Canadian Dollars for the year ended December 31, 2021, as reported by the Bank of Canada, were as follows: